razorgirl/nzedb-docker/README.md

 ## Notes

 This image should work on 32- and 64-bit systems with the exception of `ffmpeg`, that's statically linked to 64-bit libraries.
-If you're working on a 32-bit system, you may want to change the Dockerfile to download and process <http://ffmpeg.gusari.org/static/32bit/ffmpeg.static.32bit.latest.tar.gz> instead.
+If you're working on a 32-bit system, you will want to change the Dockerfile to download and process <http://ffmpeg.gusari.org/static/32bit/ffmpeg.static.32bit.latest.tar.gz> instead.